TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 to play code golf, but we're also not here to practice obfuscation.
 Just be reasonable with your solution.

+### Baklava Rules

+Baklava is a Turkish dessert, and its shape is like an equilateral quadrangle.
+It is used as an example for programming education in Turkish schools.

 ### Game of Life Rules

 For those of you that don't know, the Game of Life is basically a cell